 Dr. Catherine Mobley is a Professor of Sociology at Clemson University.
 In recent years, her research has focused on sustainability, environmental sociology, and technology, engineering and mathematics (STEM) education.
 Her focus is on identifying the human factors (cultural, social, economic and political) that influence environmental and educational policies.
 She has more than 15 years of experience conducting evaluations, developing surveys (traditional and web-based), conducting in-depth interviews, and moderating focus groups.
 A Clemson University alumna, prior to her arrival at Clemson University, Dr. Mobley worked or consulted for a variety of organizations, including the RAND Corporation, the U.S. Department of Education, the American Association of Retired Persons, the Walter Reed Army Institute of Research, Planning Research Corporation, and the U.S. Bureau of the Census.

 Regarding her research, since 1996, Dr. Mobley has been involved in nearly 35 grants and contracts totaling $6,414,026; much of this work is interdisciplinary.
 Nearly all of this funding has been obtained from external sources, including three major grants from the National Science Foundation and additional funding from other agencies such as the South Carolina Department of Health and Environmental Control, the United Way of Pickens County, and the Clemson University Restoration Institute.
 In 2004, Dr. Mobley joined the NSF-funded MIDFIELD interdisciplinary research team which is examining the educational pathways of engineering students at eleven universities.
 She is currently serving as Co-PI an NSF-funded engineering education project, directing the qualitative portion of this study on transfer students in engineering at the eleven MIDFIELD institutions.
-In May 2014, she will be a Blaustein Visiting Professor at Stanford University to engage in interdisciplinary research on sustainability.
+In May 2014, she was a Blaustein Visiting Professor at Stanford University to engage in interdisciplinary research on sustainability.

 Mobley, Catherine, Cindy Lee, John Morse, Jeffrey Allen, and Christine Murphy.
 2013.
 “Learning about Sustainability: An Interdisciplinary Graduate Seminar in Biocomplexity.”
 International Journal of Sustainability in Higher Education, 15(1): 16-33.